andrewdhicks/cog/eng/engineeringNotes.md

         - aws s3 cli and aws s3api cli access
         - python boto3 bindings
         - vsicurl - vsis3 - vsitar ... etc
-    - What security best practices will be needed to strike the right ballance of access versus availability?
+    - What security best practices will be needed to strike the right balance of access versus availability?
     - Region and failure domain strategy for USGS EROS?
         - US ARD
         - Global ARD
         - level1 tier 1 collection 1
         - lessor tiers and legacy data
-5. Start to document findings ina white paper
+5. Start to document findings in a white paper
     - partner with the DAAC
     - partner with Gacke